 When a country’s currency appreciates, its exports become more expensive for other countries.
 This can lead to a decrease in exports and an increase in imports as the stronger currency’s country purchasing power increases, resulting in what we call a trade deficit.

-A depreciating currency can make exports cheaper, leading to an increase in exports and a decrease in imports, resulting in a trade surplus.
+On the other hand, a depreciating currency can make exports cheaper, leading to an increase in exports and a decrease in imports, resulting in a trade surplus.

 Inflation